7 Smoothie Solutions: Improve Your Blender Game with These Tips

 We’re here to help.

-The main thing to keep in mind is that a smoothie shouldn’t be built willy-nilly, with a little bit of this and a little bit of that tossed in without any specific plan or measuring of ingredient involved.
+The main thing to keep in mind is that a smoothie shouldn’t be built willy-nilly, with a little bit of this and a little bit of that tossed in without any specific plan or measuring of ingredients involved.

-A bit of strategy is required to achieve the best results, so be sure to follow a plant, and stick to it.
-As a general rule of thumb, here’s the best way to load up that canister before you blend:
+Some strategy is required to achieve the best results, so be sure to follow a plan, and stick to it.

-2. Dry Ingredients (powders and other add-ins)
+- Dry ingredients (powders and other add-ins)

 Keep in mind that this is the order in which you should add your ingredients if you are using an upright blender that will be loaded with the blade mechanism on the bottom.